-3) Treatment: A Knee Brace can be really helpful if the knee is feeling unstable.
-It will usually be an Advanced or Elite Knee Brace which stops any sideways movement.
+3) Treatment: A knee brace can be really helpful if the knee is feeling unstable.
+People usually find an advanced or elite knee brace most helpful as they help prevent any sideways movement at the knee.
 Your doctor may advise you to get one that prevents bending or straightening of the knee, depending on the severity of the injury.
-Braces are a great way to reduce pain and instability, improve function and prevent further injury.
+Braces are a great way to reduce pain and instability, improve function and prevent further MCL injury.

 Exercises should be done to help to increase movement, strength and circulation, all of which will lead to a quicker, fuller recovery.
 If you are wearing a brace, it should be removed several times a day to carryout exercises to ensure the knee does not get stiff.
 Crutches may be needed in the short term to keep weight off the knee when walking around.
 The crutches can stop being used once you can walk without a limp.

 Remember, always consult your doctor or a rehab therapist after any injury to ensure the most effective course of action for you.

-Knee ligament injuries can have a long lasting impact on the stability of the knee therefore affecting balance and function (eg running on uneven ground and quickly changing direction) so it is important to rehab properly, particularly with grade 2 and grade 3 MCL tears.
+An MCL injury can have a long lasting impact on the stability of the knee therefore affecting balance and function (e.g. running on uneven ground and quickly changing direction) so it is important to rehab properly, particularly with grade 2 and grade 3 MCL tears.